Webiny/WebinyDevVagrantBox/README.md

 Webiny dev
 ==========

-Vagrant dev box for Webiny Platform
+Vagrant dev box for Webiny Platform.

+For a tutorial on how to setup Webiny using Vagrant, visit [this link](https://www.webiny.com/hub/tutorials/installing-webiny-on-vagrant).

 Required plugins: